ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/github/repository/no_conversation_resolution.md

-## Default Branch Doesn't Require All Conversations To Be Resolved Before Merge
+# Default Branch Should Require All Conversations To Be Resolved Before Merge

 policy name: no_conversation_resolution

 severity: LOW

-### Description
+## Description

 Require all Pull Request conversations to be resolved before merging.
 Check this to avoid bypassing/missing a Pull Reuqest comment.

-### Threat Example(s)
+## Threat Example(s)

 Allowing the merging of code without resolving all conversations can promote poor and vulnerable code, as important comments may be forgotten or deliberately ignored when the code is merged.

-### Remediation
+## Remediation

 1. Make sure you have admin permissions
 2. Go to the repo's settings page